The Vimeo iOS app includes a variety of creator features, which are detailed below.

 Team owners and team members can now make changes to the videos they have permission to view on the iOS app.

-Tapping a team’s name in the switcher will filter the videos displayed on your Home, Videos, or Analytics pages to reflect the videos you have permission to view/edit on the team account.
+Tapping a team’s name in the switcher will switch you out of your account and into the team account, displaying the videos you have permission to view and edit on the team account.

 You can adjust your team members' roles by first tapping on your avatar in the top right corner of your screen, then tapping on Manage Team.
 Learn more about team member types and permissions.